Joseph-Burke/Tic-Tac-Toe/README.md

 ## Show your support

-If you've read this far,
-...Give us a ⭐️!
+If you've read this far....give us a ⭐️!

 ## 📝 License